This peony portfolio shows a number of beautiful peonies and discusses the differences between herbaceous, tree and Itoh varieties.

 Then there are the tree peonies introduced to me by my good friend Lisa.
 These beauties do not die back but are more of a shrub.
 They are deciduous, which means they lose their leaves in the winter.
 They bloom very early in the season.

-Finally we have a Intersectional Hybrid or ITOH.
+Finally, we have an Intersectional Hybrid or ITOH.
 The ITOH is a cross between a tree and a herbaceous peony, giving you the advantage of a lot of flowers lasting longer in the season, on sturdy branches that do not need staking.
-I love the way this one starts out as a peachy-pink and then turns a buttery yellow.
+I love how this one starts out as a peachy pink and then turns a buttery yellow.

 They make great floral arrangements.
 Worried about ants?
 Just swish the flower heads in a bucket of water and they will come scrambling out.